-A. The History of Colonization with Olivier Courteaux, PhD in Contemporary International Relations, University of Paris-Sorbonne.
+A. Colonialism in Global History with Olivier Courteaux, PhD in Contemporary International Relations, University of Paris-Sorbonne.

-This course looks at the various periods of colonization that shaped the history of mankind, from Ancient Greece to 19th century Europe, together with the motivations, whether political, financial or religious, that drove the establishment of colonies.
-Finally, the movement of decolonization that ran parallel to the first two decades of the Cold War will be examined, along with the enduring impact of colonization on societies, an impact that is essential to our understanding of 20th century international relations.
+This course looks at the various periods of colonialism that shaped the history of mankind, from Ancient Greece to 19th century Europe, together with the motivations, whether political, financial or religious, that drove the establishment of colonies.
+Finally, the movement of decolonisation that ran parallel to the first two decades of the Cold War will be examined, along with the enduring impact of colonisation on societies, an impact that is essential to our understanding of 20th century international relations.